My Approach to Hormone Optimization for Longevity

 As I age, hormone levels decline across the board and my cells are progressively deprived of these crucial intercellular mediators.

-While the age-related hormonal decline is “natural”, evolution never prepared for humans being much older than age of 40.
+While the age-related hormonal decline is “natural”, evolution never prepared humans to be much older than age of 40.
 The hormonal decline is simply a byproduct of the aging process, including a deterioration of the hypothalamus, pituitary gland, peripheral glands, and target cells.
 In my opinion, restoring hormones to youthful levels is just as unnatural as living beyond the age of 50 anyway.

 Hormones & lifespan